-To help ensure attainment of practice objectives, a specific number of hours in practica (minimum of 350 hours per practicum) and a certain amount of supervision hours (minimum of 18 hours for a 350-hour practicum) are required.
-Students are encouraged to record practicum and supervision hours on this form on a daily basis throughout their practicum.
-Students and field instructors will have access to the timesheet and supervision record and will each sign off on the hours in conjunction with completing the student's midterm and final evaluation.
-Remember only actual work hours are entered.
+To help ensure attainment of practice objectives, a specific number of hours in practicum (minimum of 350 hours per practicum) and a certain amount of supervision hours (minimum of 18 hours for a 350-hour practicum) are required.
+Students are encouraged to record practicum and supervision hours on this form each week throughout their practicum.
+Students and field instructors will have access to the timesheet and supervision record and will each sign off on the hours as part of completing the student's midterm and final evaluation.

 Weekly Critical Reflections are written recordings, discussed with field instructors/agency mentors during field instruction, which guide students in describing and reflecting upon all aspects of the field practicum experience over the course of the week.
 Students can use the Weekly Critical Reflection form available on the School's website or develop a plan for weekly critical reflection and writing in consultation with their field instructor and agency mentor.
-In 2024, a new critical reflection format is recommended for use after mid term.